fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ```

 Cd into the `fpga` directory which contains the scripts to build an actual FPGA
 design (takes 6-8 hours), or a emulation module (takes 15 minutes).
+Both of
+these scripts below will build the Hardcaml to generate the required Verilog.

 ```
 cd fpga